MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-part-1.md

 In this module, you are going to ingest Location available in a blob storage container.
 This data contains additional information on the pick-up locations and drop-off locations used in the trips dataset.
-Real-time analytics reads and ingests data directly from the blob storage without requiring any other intermediary service.
+Real-Time Analytics reads and ingests data directly from the blob storage without requiring any other intermediary service.

 1. Navigate to KQL Database **NycTaxiDB**